Learn more about our Book with Confidence and Travel Updates.

 Discover magical San Sebastián, Spain

 Discover San Sebastián today, one of Spain’s most alluring resort towns renowned for its beaches and its food.
 You'll enjoy a morning of scenic sailing, then enjoy historical gems during an afternoon city tour.
-You'll visit Parte Vieja (Old Town), the twin-towered Santa Maria Church, and Good Shepherd Cathedral, but merely strolling the streets of this coastal gem — or watching the waves break over La Concha beach — is a pleasure all its own.
-Active Feature: Enhance your walking tour discoveries when you give biking a try and cover more ground.
+You'll visit Parte Vieja (Old Town), stop by the entrance of the Good Shepherd Cathedral, and enter the twin-towered Santa Maria Church, and but merely strolling the streets of this coastal gem — or watching the waves break over La Concha beach — is a pleasure all its own.
+Enhance your walking tour discoveries when you give biking a try and cover more ground.
 Your Cruise Director can help you reserve two wheels and suggest a few enlightening paths.

 Diving into Basque country and Bilbao

 This morning, you'll wake up after overnighting in San Sebastian, then cruise along the Basque coastline.
 This afternoon, we arrive in the region’s buzzing hub: Bilbao.
 A city tour will introduce you to Bilbao’s historic Casco Viejo neighborhood, the Plaza Nueva, and the UNESCO-listed Vizcaya Bridge.
 You’ll feel the electric energy of this city’s artistic goings-on — and later in the afternoon, you’ll experience them up-close with a visit to the world-famous Guggenheim Museum.
 The crowning achievement of architect Frank Gehry’s illustrious career, the Guggenheim is a work of art in and of itself.
 Outside, you’ll marvel at the building’s improbably fluid lines, and inside you’ll get a guided tour of its wonderful collection of art.
 Enjoy the rest of your afternoon at leisure.